Nope. Not a euphemism.

-I have become convinced that one of the greatest things parents can do to help their son or daughter thrive outside the womb is to make certain that their care provider does NOT clamp the umbilical cord immediately after birth.
+I have become convinced that one of the greatest things parents can do to help their little one thrive outside the womb is to make certain that their care provider does NOT clamp the umbilical cord immediately after birth.
 Clamping the cord almost immediately upon the birth of a baby is a routine intervention in the birth process that truly has no scientific basis and yet it is one of the norms in the medical model of birth.
-Sadly, I believe it deprives the newly born child both of an easier transition to life outside the womb and optimum health…possibly for years to come.
+Sadly, it deprives the newly born child both of an easier transition to life outside the womb and optimum health…possibly for years to come.

-It certainly isn't difficult to understand when you know basic biology.
+Basic biology helps us understand how it all works.
 The unborn child does not breathe oxygen.
 They are completely reliant upon that umbilical cord to "breathe" for them.
 The umbilical cord pumps oxygenated blood to the baby from the placenta and that blood contains the baby's nutrients and "air."
 At the moment the baby takes its first breath after birth, the process BEGINS of the baby's lungs breathing air for the first time.
 Those are some crazy and important moments for that baby.
 In the meantime as their body is figuring out how to breathe, the umbilical cord is STILL pumping vital oxygen and nutrients to the baby.
 One of the worst things to do for that baby at that moment, especially one in distress, is to immediately clamp that cord that is providing them vital oxygen.
 But that is what is routinely done.

 We have not even begun to understand the importance and power of the umbilical stem cells but I think it is vitally important that we not mess around with depriving babies of these amazing cells.
 That is exactly what happens when the cord is clamped right away.
 All of that rich blood is either thrown away along with the placenta or it is sold for research and the placenta sold to cosmetic and shampoo companies without the parent's consent or knowledge.
 (I do admit I find it rather funny that people are disgusted with the idea of seeing or consuming a placenta but yet have no idea that the shampoo and makeup they are slathering on their bodies was made with someone else's placenta.
 But that's not weird.)